 All surfaces and equipment at the spay/neuter clinic should be carefully and completely disinfected between patients with a product known to be effective against common bacterial and viral agents that affect cats.

-Community cats being returned to their outdoor homes should be discharged to the appropriate individual or organization (e.g., caregiver, CCP staff or volunteer, enforcement officer) and discharge instructions provided, if necessary (for individuals new to the CCP and new CCP partners).
+Community cats being returned to their outdoor homes should be discharged to the appropriate individual or organization (e.g., caregiver, CCP staff or volunteer, field services officer) and discharge instructions provided, if necessary (for individuals new to the CCP and new CCP partners).
 A standard discharge note should include the following information:

 - Conditions and behaviors to expect while the cats continue to recover from anesthesia